 Over the current academic year, we have the following eligibility for EYPP

-- Buy a range of resources for Nursery Home Learning Bags.
-These were developed to support parental partnership and to boast scores as typically children enter nursery working significantly below age related expectations
+- Update and replenish resources for Nursery Home Learning Bags.
+These were developed to support parental partnership and to boost scores as typically children enter nursery working significantly below age related expectations.

-- Pay for an additional Teaching Assistant to deliver the SALT programmes for ½ day per week
+- Pay for an additional Teaching Assistant to deliver the SALT programs for ½ day per week.

 Home Learning Packs

-- 22 out of 26 children in the morning cohort borrowed these packs on a weekly basis.
+- 35 out of 51 children borrowed these packs on a regular basis.